anytizer/sargam-blog.lmms/README.md

 eg. `S - - -`.

 There are many unicode characters that look like a hyphen.
 I tried to pickup some.

+### Time Sharing

+When a note shares a beat time with another note, sperate them with a comma. eg. `S,R`.
+One comma means two notes together.
+And two or more commas in a beat time is a glitch.

 ### Other markers